DStilwagen/Editor-Tool-for-Entities-and-Systems/Readme.md

-# Entity Component System Tools
+# Entity and System Tool

-A set of tools to be used with Unity's Entity Component System (ECS).
+This tool is to be used with Unity3D's Entity Component System (ECS).
 Currently there is only one editor window with two pages, one for systems and one for entities.
 In the near future they will be moved into their own editor windows.

 ## Systems Page
 Each world is listed with all the systems available in the current assembly.
 The system list is obtained using the same method that is used in default initialization.<sup>[Note 1](#n1)</sup> If a system exists for a world it is listed first and, systems that don't exist are listed after.
 Each can be updated, disposed, and recreated independently of each other.